jhofseth/QED-Vacuum-Thrust-Control/README.md

 - [x] Support for hardware interfacing (progress: `interfaces.py` but schematics not yet added)
 - [ ] Develop firmware for embedded controllers
 - [ ] Create simulation-to-hardware pipeline
+- [ ] Update Python files to align with RVG Unified Field equations

 See [open issues](https://github.com/jhofseth/QED-Vacuum-Thrust-Control/issues) for detailed status and discussions.